• Skip to primary navigation

 If they are still runny, then you will need to cook them for 10 seconds at a time more, until they are cooked through.
 You could also take it out of the microwave and let it rest for 1 minute before scooping it out.
 This would help the whites to set, without overcooking the yolk.

-Why have my microwave poached eggs exploded?
+Why have my microwave poached eggs broken?

-If you cook these too quickly, or for too long, the steam will build up and if it can't release fast enough then it will cause it to explode.
+If you cook these too quickly, or for too long, the steam will build up and if it can't release fast enough then it will cause it to break.
 That is why after the initial 30 seconds cooking, you want to just cook it for 10 seconds at a time until it is cooked.
-The difference between a perfectly poached egg and an overcooked one can be just 10 seconds.
-Piercing the yolk also stops the egg from exploding and this is essential if you want a hard yolk.

 Can I use cold water?